Kronuz/Xapiand/docs/_docs/reference-guide/schemas/field-types/boolean-type.md

 short_title: Boolean
 ---

-Boolean fields accept JSON true and false values, but can also accept strings which are interpreted as either true or false but you have to explicitly use the `_type` boolean:
+Boolean fields accept JSON `true` and `false` values, but can also accept strings which are interpreted as either `true` or `false`, but you have to explicitly use the `_type` boolean.
+The two following examples are equivalent:

 {% capture req %}